DebeshJha/ResUNetPlusPlus-with-CRF-and-TTA/README.md

 ## Results
-The model is trained on CVC-ClinicDB and tested on the ETIS-Larib polyps dataset. <br/>
+Qualitative result comparison of the proposed models with UNet, ResUNet, and ResUNet++.
+The image labels are at the top.
+The figure shows the example of polyps that are usually missed-out during colonoscopy examination. <br/>
 <img src="img/111.png">